kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/README.md

 ```

 ## Set the namespace persistently
-Specifying namespaces on the command line can get quite tedious, which might put you off from using namespaces.
+Specifying namespaces on the command line can get quite tedious.
 However you can persistantly change namespaces by running:

 ```bash
 $ kubectl config set-context $(kubectl config current-context) --namespace=codingbee-hello-world